A visit to Santa Teresa County Park includes walking on wide trails in the open

 note 2: The trails have no shade, so at summer hot day it is recommended to

 visit in the afternoon which is less hot.

-thoughts: This is relatively a small park and without many hikes option.
+thoughts: This is relatively a small park and without many hiking option.
 It is

-near-by, with south bay view so I recommend a visit it at list once, with few
+nearby, with south bay view so I recommend a visit it at least once, with few

 hr hike you can cover it all.

 park main entrance is in the center parking lot (there are few other trail starting

 short (1.5 miles, Red trail on the map):

 the main parking lot take the Pueblo Trail.
 Continue with the trail to the left

 and go all the way to the small parking point on the road.
 From there, descend